Live Your BEST Life in Bend Oregon and Frederick Maryland

 We like launching at Nolands Ferry because its as easy to get to from Frederick as Point of Rocks, but feels less crowded and more secluded.
 There’s a decent size parking lot with access to the trail, though it shares the area with a boat ramp used to access the Potomac.

-There are also restrooms and a picnic area which are useful either pre or post bike ride.
+There are also restrooms and a picnic area, which are useful either pre or post-bike ride.

 Nolands Ferry Co Canal

-The trail is a combination of gravel and dirt, but like most of the C&O, it is well maintained and mostly flat.
+The trail is a combination of gravel and dirt, but like most of the C&O, it is well-maintained and mostly flat.
 You’ll immediately be biking in dense forests with the Potomac River on your right and almost always within sight through the trees.
 The C&O Canal is consistently on your left.

 We recently did this bike ride on a mild October day when the leaves were close to their peak colors, which made the vibe spectacular.
-Whenever you do this ride you’ll find mostly sparse crowds, but there are generally bikers, walkers, hikers, and just regular families out enjoying the trail.
+Whenever you do this ride, you’ll find mostly sparse crowds, but there are generally bikers, walkers, hikers, and just regular families out enjoying the trail.

 Nolands Ferry Bike Ride